 Anyone can file a complaint against a business using the BBB’s service.
 The BBB will contact the business in question and offer to mediate the dispute, whether or not the business is accredited by the BBB.

 BBB Accredited businesses pledge to adhere to the BBB Code of Business Practice, including upholding the BBB Standards for Trust which include building trust, advertising honestly, telling the truth, being transparent, honoring promises, etc. Businesses who the BBB accredits pay a membership fee to be part of the program, and are given permission to display the BBB Trademark and symbols on their marketing material.
+Members commonly display the BBB’s logo on their websites, linking to their listing on the BBB’s website.

 Businesses who are not members of the BBB are not necessarily less legitimate than paying members; some businesses view membership as an unnecessarily expense, some question whether the BBB truly acts as a neutral party, and some simply do not wish to encourage their customers to file public complaints against their business.